In this post

 PreveCeutical received notification that its proposal to bring a sol-gel COVID-19 spray to market will not be receiving further consideration under Canada’s National Medical Research Strategy.
 However, PreveCeutical does have alternatives to pursue new support for the treatment program and the project is still scheduled for completion at the end of October 2020.

-The company plans to use additional findings and data from the project’s final report to submit a revised application, and is working to secure funds from other sources.
+The company plans to use additional findings and data from the project’s final report to submit a revised application and is working to secure funds from other sources.
 Because treatment under this program will be a self-administered, over-the-counter system, PreveCeutical anticipates that the required regulatory approval process will be much quicker than if it was a prescription drug.
-This could potentially give patients a COVID-19 relief option while clinical trials and vaccine research is underway.
+This could potentially give patients a COVID-19 relief option while clinical trials and vaccine research are underway.

 December 2020 update

 PreveCeutical Medical has successfully developed a proprietary Sol-Gel formula, called SARS-CoV-2 Sol-Gel, infused with a high CBD strain that can be self-administered using a Sol-Gel nasal spray device.
-Nasal delivery allows for a more concentrated dose and is a better targeted delivery method versus oral formulas, which can become diluted by the body’s metabolism.
+Nasal delivery allows for a more concentrated dose and is a better-targeted delivery method versus oral formulas, which can become diluted by the body’s metabolism.

 The Sol-Gel nasal formula is ready for preclinical evaluations to assess its ability to treat COVID-19 symptoms, and the company intends to move to clinical trials as quickly as possible.
 While PreveCeutical Medical is not making any claims that its nasal product can cure COVID-19 at this time, the company does point to two peer-reviewed papers that say CBD strains could have potential benefits to treat the SARS-CoV-2 infection, which causes COVID-19.